kommitters/soroban.ex/README.md

 ### Retrieve unsigned Transaction Envelope XDR

-In order to facilitate seamless integration with wallets, we have developed functions that enable the retrieval of the unsigned Transaction Envelope XDR for each type of interaction with contracts: invocation, installation, and deployment.
+In order to facilitate seamless integration with wallets, we have developed functions that enable the retrieval of the unsigned Transaction Envelope XDR for each type of interaction with contracts: invocation, upload, and deployment.

 This XDR is required by wallets to sign transactions before they can be submitted to the network.
 Once the wallet returns the signed XDR, the `Soroban.RPC.send_transaction/1` function can be used to submit the transaction.